30 Best Practices for Preventing a Data Breach

 Although analyzing and assessing risk might appear to be the same thing at first, they are distinct processes that provide different information.

 The risk analysis process means you’re looking at types of risks that exist within your organization.
-With a risk analysis, you take each risk assessment metric and incorporate a data breach’s potential impact.
+You take each breach prevention strategy and risk assessment metric and incorporate a data breach’s potential impact.

 Traditionally, organizations use a combination of qualitative and quantitative approaches.
-A qualitative approach might consider the productivity impact a data breach would have, while a quantitative approach would consider the money a data breach costs.
+A qualitative approach might consider the productivity impact a data breach would have, while a quantitative approach would consider the financial cost of a data breach costs.

 Often, organizations use a risk assessment equation that looks like this: